 Are we back in a golden era of British films?
 With the likes of The Favourite, Ex Machina and Dunkirk all released in recent years, it certainly seems like it.
 But where to start?
-C&TH cuts through the noise with our selection of the best new British films released in 2022, and those to look forward to in 2023.
+C&TH cuts through the noise with our selection of the best new British films to watch now, plus where to find them.

 The Banshees of Inisherin

-Starring Colin Farrell, Brendan Gleeson and Barry Keoghan, this Irish black tragicomedy transports viewers to the fictional Irish isle of Inisherin, where Farrell and Gleeson play two lifelong friends who face turmoil when one abruptly ends their relationship.
-Currently holding nine Oscar nominations – including Best Picture and Best Actor for Farrell, to be realised in March 2023 – the film debuted at the 79th Venice International Film Festival to immediate critical acclaim.
+Starring Colin Farrell, Brendan Gleeson and Barry Keoghan, this Irish black tragicomedy transports viewers to the fictional Irish isle of Inisherin, where Farrell and Gleeson play two lifelong friends who face turmoil when one abruptly ends their relationship, with surprisingly gory consequences.

 Roald Dahl’s Matilda The Musical